nniiicc/D/figures/fig3-09/caption.md

-A 10˚ grid used in original COADS data release 1.0.
-With greater data coverage, technqiues have been used to increse the resolution of the grid to 2˚.
+A 10˚ grid used in  COADS data release 1.0.
+Individual observations are stastically summaried to create an accurate set of measurements for the area of a grid cell.
+As more data are discovered and integrated with existing ICOADS observations the resolution of the grid has increased to 2˚.
 (Source, Woodruff et al. 1987)